art103/TurnigyB6/README.md

 Under "Others" in the "Object file extension" field, replace obj with rel.

 ## Other Information
 I have reverse engineered the schematic.
-It is closely related to the iMAX B6 but uses FETs in place of BiPolar Transistors.
+It is closely related to the Turnigy B6 but shakes a few things up to keep cost down.
-It also has an STM8S CPU in place of the Atmel.
 The CPU part of the schematic is accurate, the rest is for indication only and is a remnant of my own design.

 Programming pins are brought out and the STM8S-Discovery board works very well as a cheap programmer.